djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 The general purpose 50 to 34 pin adapter available at https://github.com/pski/fd50to34 has also been tested and works well.

-If you are feeling extra industriuous, you can build my custom FlashFloppy compatible board the plugs directly into the Big Board's floppy board, not extra cabling needed.
+If you are feeling extra industriuous, you can build my custom FlashFloppy compatible board the plugs directly into the Big Board's floppy board, no extra cabling needed.
 Details at https://github.com/djtersteegc/OpenFlops-Ferguson

 ![openflops-ferguson](docs/openflops-ferguson.jpg)